orbit-love/orbit-model/README.md

 Unlike love, the Orbit Model tends to see a person's reach as independent of a particular community.
 Exceptions do apply for established communities where understanding a member's reach solely inside of that community is useful, but for smaller communities looking to grow it's generally more important to know about a member's reach in the broad sense.

 Why do we care about reach?
 Because individuals with high reach will attract others to join them as they journey through our solar system.
 Our relationship and love-building investment in high-reach individuals may pay off bigger as a result.
 Everyone has some reach though, and one of our jobs as an orbit modeler is to help each of our members grow their reach.
+As we'll see in a minute, doing that also helps increase the gravity of our community.

 ### Measuring reach